absmach/magistrala-docs/docs/edge.md

 ### Proxying commands

-You can send commands to services running on the same edge gateway as Agent if they are subscribed on same NATS server and correct subject.
+You can send commands to services running on the same edge gateway as Agent if they are subscribed on same the Message Broker server and correct subject.

 Service commands are being sent via MQTT to topic:

 `channels/<control_channel_id>/messages/services/<service_name>/<subtopic>`

-when messages is received Agent forwards them to NATS on subject:
+when messages is received Agent forwards them to the Message Broker on subject:

 `commands.<service_name>.<subtopic>`